UPDATE: I’m home now! Thanks everyone for following along.

 The initial contract I signed was at McMurdo Station, which is the largest of the 3 main US research stations in Antarctica.
 It’s located 2,415 miles south of Christchurch, NZ.
 During the summer, the station population reaches over 1,000 people.
 McMurdo is the main logistics hub for the majority of US science operations in Antarctica.

 Midway through the season, I switched to a role at the Amundsen-Scott South Pole Station.
 It’s located an additional ~975 miles south of McMurdo, high up on the polar plateau, right around 90° South latitude.
 During the Summer, the population can be as high as 200.
-South Pole Station has a number of large long-running science projects.
+South Pole Station has several large, long-running science projects.

 What was your actual job in Antarctica?